yapro/symfony-http-client/README.md

 symfony-http-client-ext
 --

-Functions for solving the most common problems.
+Functions to solve most Symfony HttpClient problems.

 How to use
 ---